 There are eight Critical Elements (CE) underpinning State Safety Oversight (SSO) wherein, collectively, the CEs of an SSO system constitute the foundation of the State Safety Program (SSP) by integrating with the SSP framework elements.

-A fundamental document of the Aviation Safety Program (ASP) is the Aviation Safety Program Manual (ASPM).
+Integral to the National Aviation Safety Plan (NASP) is the Aviation Safety Program (ASP) and SSP Documentation, forefront of which is the is the Aviation Safety Program Manual..
 This document provides the formal overview of the State’s ASP, specific to the Authority's Program activity structure, Aviation Safety Regulatory Framework and Aviation Safety Oversight.